 …is right here on Bookworm Blather.
+(Part of a blog tour for Beneath the Slashings.)
 This guest post about lumberjack cooking was supposed to feature on a cooking blog that never gave me a final confirmation.
 So here it is:

 If a Tree Falls in the Woods…